Far East Consortium International: A Deep Value Asset Play

 - Reduced net debt by HK$1.25 billion

-- Sold non-core assets for >HK485 mn, BC Invest AUD 106 mn, ongoing car-park disposals)
+- Sold non-core assets for >HK$1 billion (mortgage portfolio HK$485 mn, BC Invest AUD 106 mn, ongoing car-park disposals)

 - Secured a term sheet for the minority stake in Ritz-Carlton Perth